WebAssembly/component-model/design/mvp/Explainer.md

 need to syntactically distinguish `functype` from `core:functype` in the text
 format: the context dictates which one a `(func ...)` S-expression parses into.

-A `valuetype` describes a single `intertype` value this is to be consumed exactly once during component instantiation.
+A `valuetype` describes a single `intertype` value that is to be consumed exactly once during component instantiation.
 How this happens is described below along with [`start` definitions](#start-definitions).